Trisnox/lost-saga-io3d/README.md

 Thanks to zex (imageliner on Discord) for showing me the correct rotation for Lost Saga skeleton.

 # To-do
-- Animation exporter
+- Animation append (certain animation, like motion, may need to refer to extra bones outside, this idea refers to appending animation to existing animation)
 - Skeleton exporter
 - Texture transparency.
 Certain texture models might require transparency, especially effects.
-- Events handler (animation have events, which stores certain event such as audio, sfx, fx, and many more.
+- Events manager, for both import and export (animation have events, which stores certain event such as audio, sfx, fx, and many more.
 The resource folder can be used for this)

 # Support
 You can contact me through discord ([trisnox](https://discord.com/users/543595002031243300)) or through my [discord server](https://discord.gg/dJUMU9Gkw2).